2015 6 Hours of Spa-Francorchamps: Qualifying results

-– The No. 47 KCMG had all its laptimes deleted because of insufficient rigidity of the skid block and started from the pit lane.
+– The No. 47 KCMG had all its laptimes deleted because of insufficient rigidity of the front skid block and started from the pit lane.

 Race

 Brendon Hartley (pictured in 2014) held the lead in the race's early stages, but was penalised for going off the track causing danger to marshals.

 Weather conditions at the start of the race were dry and cloudy with an air temperature ranging from 12.6 to 14.1 C and a track temperature between 13.3 to 16.1 C; a 50 per cent chance of rain was forecast.
 54,000 people attended the race weekend.
 The race began at 14:30 Central European Summer Time (UTC+02:00).

 Hartley maintained his pole position advantage heading into the first turn.
 Lieb passed Tandy to take over second position, while Fässler moved to third, after passing Tandy at the Bus Stop chicane at the first lap's conclusion.
 Tandy reclaimed third from Fässler shortly afterward.
 Team SARD Morand held the LMP2 lead before its car was overtaken by Tincknell and Bird on lap two.
 Duval moved in front of Wurz for fifth and the Toyota driver dropped to seventh.
-Jota Sport was issued with a drive-through penalty after its car was adjudged to have jumped the start and rejoined in sixth in LMP2, allowing Bird to the front of the category.
+Jota Sport was issued with a drive-through penalty after its car driven by Tincknell was adjudged to have jumped the start and rejoined in sixth in LMP2, allowing Bird to the front of the category.
 Tandy drove to the inside of Estre to lap him, but made head-on contact with his car and went straight into the Pif Paf corner barrier.
 Both drivers continued, but Tandy drove into the pit lane for repairs, falling to the rear of the field.
 Fässler battled with Lieb for second as the two moved through slower traffic, but the Audi driver spun at the Bus Stop chicane allowing Lieb to take over second.
 Ryan Dalziel brought the No. 30 Extreme Speed Motorsports car into the team's garage to allow his mechanics to replace a broken boost line falling to the rear of the LMP2 field.

 Most of the field elected to make their first scheduled pit stops before the first hour had passed.
 Hartley went straight on at the Bus Stop chicane after locking his front brakes.
 He rejoined the track by driving onto the escape road and through a marshal's post.
 This prompted the stewards to call Hartley up to their office and he went up after he was relieved.
 Fässler crossed the white line at the pit lane entry, which led to Audi receiving a reprimand from the stewards.
 Tincknell moved back into second place in LMP2 and separated both G-Drive cars.
 Roald Goethe went backwards into the Eau Rouge corner exit barrier after taking over from Stuart Hall, requiring lengthy repairs to his car.